-Unlike MURA Decoding, the reconstruction turns into a multiplication in the Fourier domain and thus offers fast reconstruction.
-Therefore, the detector image p(x, y) is transformed into the Fourier domain, element-wise multiplied with $\mathbf{W}(u, v)$ and afterwards transformed back into the image domain to yield the reconstruction result $\hat{f}(x, y)$.
-However, both methods ignore the random nature of photon emission and detection in nuclear imaging [24].
+Unlike MURA Decoding, the reconstruction turns into a multiplication in the Fourier space and thus offers fast reconstruction.
+However, both methods ignore the random nature of photon emission and detection in nuclear imaging [39].

 2.2.3 Maximum Likelihood Expectation Maximization